 - Light blonde hair may turn to white-blond hair

 How to Highlight Hair at Home Without Foil

 To highlight your hair at home without foil, simply follow the instructions above but replace aluminum foil with plastic wrap.

 Similar to aluminum foil, plastic wrap also prevents lightening solution from contacting the surrounding hair.
-However, it doesn’t perform well as an insulator, which means it you will need more time to highlight your hair if you use plastic wrap.
-This may not be a huge issue for most people, however, because the plastic wrap is see through
+However, it doesn’t perform well as an insulator, which means you will need more time to highlight your hair if you use plastic wrap.
+This may not be a huge issue for most people, however, because the plastic wrap is see-through

 Plastic wrap does have slight heat retention properties.
 The best way to use plastic wrap for highlighting your hair is to wrap your hair as you would with foil and then wrap another layer on top.
 Try to leave an air gap between the layers as this will maximize heat retention.